Printing photos is not a dying art – there are still many new photographers who love to see their art on display in a physical form.

 Inkjet printers use liquid ink to make dots on the paper.
 They are the most versatile and easy to use, which is why inkjets are so popular for home users.

 The only downside is the financial implication – inks aren’t cheap, especially when printing colourful photos.
-If you can try to use branded ink from the same manufacturer but be aware there are third party options which are cheaper.
+If you can try to use branded ink from the same manufacturer but be aware there are 3rd party options that are cheaper.